radview/webload-documentation/docs/console/running_a_load_session.md

 `WebLOAD.exe /ag c:\scripts\MyScript.wlp`

 This command opens the Console and the WebLOAD Wizard to the script/Mix Selection dialog box.
 The MyScript.wlp script is automatically selected and the WebLOAD Wizard waits for user input.
-For more information about the script/Mix Selection dialog box, see [*Selecting a](#_bookmark105)* (on page [103](#_bookmark105)).
+For more information about the script/Mix Selection dialog box.

 **Example 4:**

 `WebLOAD.exe test1.tpl march9.ls /ar 30 /rc result1.xml`

-This command performs all the actions described in [*Example 2* ](#_bookmark303)above, and in addition the execution return code is saved in result1.xml.
+This command performs all the actions described in Example 2 above, and in addition the execution return code is saved in result1.xml.

 **Example 5:**

 `WebLOAD.exe test1.tpl march9.ls /ar 30 /vc 100 /pc 3`

-This command performs all the actions described in [*Example 2* ](#_bookmark303)above, and in addition it allocates 100 virtual clients and 3 probing clients from the WebRM server.
+This command performs all the actions described in Example 2 above, and in addition it allocates 100 virtual clients and 3 probing clients from the WebRM server.